Homepage > Journal > Sprint vs. Cascade. Which will work better for project development?

 • A customer is constantly involved in the product development process.

-• The Agile method of software creation maintains the quality of development.
+• The agile method of software creation maintains the quality of development.

 • There is very efficient communication within a team.

-• Ultimately, Sprint will save time and money.
+• Ultimately, sprint will save time and money.

 • The process is entirely based on continuous progress.
 A client and a team know well what is finished and what is not.
 As a result, we reduce the risk.

-Disadvantages of Sprint:
+Disadvantages of sprint:

 • The cost of implementing an agile method, which includes sprints, isn't much higher than other software methodologies.